rezeile/weekly-summary/README.md

 <string>/Path/to/executable</string>
 ```

-Finally the `<key>Program</key>` last tag defines where the actual executable program is located.
+Lastly the `<key>Program</key>` last tag defines where the actual executable program is located.

 **[Back to top](#table-of-contents)**

 ### Daemon configuration file

-Finally we will need a configuration file called `config.json` that will have several properties (JSON keys) that the daemon program will require.
+We will also need a configuration file called `config.json` that will have several properties (JSON keys) that the daemon program will require.
+This config.json file should be placed in the same location as the daemon executable which is described int the `plist` file above under the `<key>Program</key>` tag.
 A description of the different properties is given below.

 | Property Name | Description | Example
 |---|---|---|